The Venerable David Meara

 Any member of the University is welcome to audition for Oriel Choir at any point during the academic year.
 Please contact me at: email@example.com.

-As Sacristan and Pastoral Assistant I am responsible for making sure that services and other chapel events run smoothly.
+As Sacristan and Chapel Assistant I am responsible for making sure that services and other chapel events run smoothly.
 I work closely with the Chaplain and the Bible Clerks, in particular training servers and preparing for services.
 Anyone interested in getting involved in the life of the chapel, as a Bible Clerk or a regular reader or in some other capacity, and those who want to learn more about what we do, should feel welcome to contact me on the email address below.

 I graduated from Oriel in the summer of 2017 with a degree in Philosophy and Theology.
 As a choral scholar and regular member of the chapel congregation I benefitted greatly from involvement in the spiritual life of the college chapel, and I look forward to working and worshipping alongside those current students who may find themselves in the same position.